HISTORY of LIBERIA

-The American Colonization Society, organized on Dec, 1816-Jan.
-1817, at Washington, D.C., to transport free blacks from the United States, and settle them in Africa.
+The American Colonization Society, organized on December 1816 - January 1817, in Washington D.C., to transport free blacks from the United States, and settle them in Africa.
 The freeing of many slaves, principally by idealists, created a serious problem.
 No sound provisions were made for establishing the freed slaves in society, on an equal basis with white Americans, anywhere in the United States.
-Robert Finley, principal founder of the colonization society, found much support among prominent men, notably Henry Clay.
+Robert Finley, principle founder of the colonization society, found much support among prominent men, notable Henry Clay.

 From 1865, until its dissolution in 1912, the society was a sort of trustee for Liberia.